 Moving Music Forward

-Founded as an independent charity in 1991, Merton Music Foundation (MMF) has been providing high quality music, arts and culture education programmes to the young people of Merton and the surrounding areas for over 30 years.
+Founded as an independent charity in 1991, Merton Music Foundation (MMF) has been providing high quality music, arts and cultural education programmes to the young people of Merton and the surrounding areas for over 30 years.
 We believe that music is for life and for everyone.
 Every single child deserves the chance to experience a rich musical education, both in and outside the school environment.

 Merton Music Education Hub